Homemade Cranberry Sauce Recipe

 Instructions

-2. Put cranberries in a pot with 2 cups of water and heat to boiling.
+2. Put cranberries in a pot with 2 cups of water and heat to a boil.

-3. Continue to boil until cranberries pop open.
-When the cranberries pop open, the pectin is released from the fruit which will allow natural thickening.
+3. Continue boiling until the cranberries pop open.
+When the cranberries pop open, the pectin is released from the fruit, which will allow natural thickening.

 5. Now add the sugar and allspice according to your taste.